FGargov/HerbaVita-Project-Cucumber/README.md

             - `@AfterStep` – Captures screenshots on failure, adding them to the report for easier debugging.

   - **utilities**: Contains utility classes for common functions and shared resources across the project:
       - `TestBase.java` – Manages the WebDriver setup and browser configurations based on properties from `global.properties`.
 Supports multiple browsers (Chrome, Firefox, Edge) and headless mode.
+To ensure thread safety in parallel test execution, `ThreadLocal` is used for `WebDriver` instances, allowing each test thread to work with its own isolated WebDriver session.
       - `TestContextSetup.java` – Provides a shared context for all classes, allowing easy access to `WebDriver`, `PageObjectManager`, and other common utilities.
       - `GenericUtils.java` – Contains helper methods, such as `SwitchWindowsToChild()` for handling multiple windows in browser sessions.
+      - `ConfigManager.java` – Loads configuration settings from global.properties, making it easy to access values like browser type and URLs across the project.
+This ensures that all test settings are centralized and easily configurable.
+      - `WaitActions.java` – Custom wait utility that encapsulates explicit waits, providing methods like waitForElementVisible, waitForElementToBeClickable, and waitForAttributeToBe.
+This improves test stability by ensuring elements are ready before interacting with them.
+      - `BrowserType` – BrowserType uses an enum to define supported browser types (e.g., Chrome, Firefox, Edge), allowing flexible configuration through the global.properties file.
+Based on the selected browser type and headless mode, the driver is dynamically created and configured.
 - **src/test/resources**:
     - **global.properties**: Contains essential configuration settings for the project, such as browser preferences and environment URLs.
 For detailed descriptions of each setting, refer to comments in the `global.properties` file.
     - **extent.properties**: Configures settings for ExtentReports, including report paths, output formats, and screenshot handling.
 Detailed configurations can be found in the `extent.properties` file.
+    - **data.json**: Test data for the HerbaVita project is stored in data.json, including URLs, user credentials, product details, and error messages.
+This file enables centralized test data management, allowing easy updates without modifying feature files directly.

 - **test-output**: